About the Journal

 Frontline Learning Research adopts a double blind peer reviewing policy.
 Both the author(s) and reviewers remain to be anonymous throughout the entire review process.
 Therefore, all identifying features should be removed from the article itself.
 This does, however, not preclude authors from citing their own work.
 Instead, authors must cite their works in a manner that does not make explicit their identity.

 Expediting the review process is one of the main aims of Frontline Learning Research.
 The review process is organised in two stages.
 Firstly, the submitted article will be first checked in terms of the required technical standards, formatting style and its fit with the scope of the journal.
-The authors will be informed within 24 hours after submission on whether their article will be considered for review on the basis of the aforementioned criteria.
+The authors will be informed within a week (excluding holiday season) after initial submission on whether their article will be considered for review on the basis of the aforementioned criteria.

 The decision of the editor is based on the reviews of all the reviewers involved.